 A: Commercial jets are preferred for long-haul flights because they can achieve higher speeds and altitudes, making them more efficient over long distances.
 Their jet turbines allow them to cover greater distances quickly compared to propeller-driven aircraft.

-Q: How do military aircraft utilize turboprops and jets?
+Q: How do military aircraft utilize turboprop and jets?

 A: Military aircraft use both turboprops and jets depending on their mission requirements.
 Jet fighters typically use jet turbines for high-speed and combat operations, while turboprops might be used in transport and reconnaissance roles where efficiency and range are prioritized.